haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 .. index:: MKS_Type type

-The simplest way to impose dimensionality checking on a computation is to make use of the package ``System.Dim.Mks``, which is part of the GNAT library.
-This package defines a floating-point type ``MKS_Type``, for which a sequence of dimension names are specified, together with their conventional abbreviations.
-The following should be read together with the full specification of the package, in file :file:`s-dimmks.ads`.
+The simplest way to impose dimensionality checking on a computation is to make use of one of the instantiations of the package ``System.Dim.Generic_Mks``, which are part of the GNAT library.
+This generic package defines a floating-point type ``MKS_Type``, for which a sequence of dimension names are specified, together with their conventional abbreviations.
+The following should be read together with the full specification of the package, in file :file:`s-digemk.ads`.

-  .. index:: s-dimmks.ads file
+  .. index:: s-digemk.ads file

   .. code-block:: ada

-     type Mks_Type is new Long_Long_Float
+     type Mks_Type is new Float_Type
        with
         Dimension_System => (
           (Unit_Name => Meter,    Unit_Symbol => 'm',   Dim_Symbol => 'L'),